hwdsl2/self-hosted-ai-stack/docs/backup-restore.md

 **Important (Caddy):** If you use the HTTPS proxy overlay, back up `caddy-data`.
 It contains certificate private keys and ACME account state.
 Deleting it forces certificate reissuance and may run into certificate authority rate limits.

-**Note:** The `ollama-shared`, `mcp-shared`, and `litellm-shared` volumes are ephemeral key-sharing volumes used to pass API keys between services automatically.
+**Note:** Back up `ai-stack-shared` with `litellm-db`; fresh Compose installs store the generated PostgreSQL password there.
+The `ollama-shared`, `mcp-shared`, and `litellm-shared` volumes are ephemeral key-sharing volumes used to pass API keys between services automatically.
 They do not need to be backed up — the keys are already stored in `ollama-data`, `mcp-data`, and `litellm-data` respectively, and are re-copied on every container start.

 ## Export API keys